PalotaCompany/huawei_map/README.md

 ----

-This is fork to remove v1 embeddings, and make it work with Flutter v3.29.0
+This is a fork to remove v1 embeddings, and make it work with Flutter v3.29.0

 ---